Table of Contents

 b.
 It should be above populated or farming (agricultural) areas.

 c.
-It should be above footpath, cattle watering, and washing places.
+It should be above the footpath, cattle watering, and washing places.

 d.
 It should be easy to drain off surface runoff during rain.